DanielBonnery/BigSyn/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

-We realise a bivariate analysis and compare the results obtained on the gold and synthetic datasets.
+We realise a bivariate analysis and compare the results obtained on the gold and synthetic datasets:

 ``` r
 library(gridExtra)